michelled/weavly.org/src/activities/fixing-a-sequence.md

 ---
 ## Description

 In this simple and interactive game, moderators and players work together to find the correct order of events.
 The moderator will perform a daily routine, such as making a jelly sandwich in an incorrect order or skipping the main steps.
-Now, this is the learner’s turn to save the day and tell the moderator how to correct the order of the events to complete the task.
+Now, this time is the learner’s turn to save the day and tell the moderator how to correct the order of the events to complete the task.

 ## Steps

 * Pick a daily activity that the learner is familiar with, such as making a jelly sandwich, dressing up for outside, taking a shower, brushing your teeth, etc.
-* While you are performing that task, misplace one of the steps or skip it
+* While you are performing that task, misplace one of the steps or skip it.
-* Ask learners about what went wrong and how you can fix things together
+* Ask learners about what went wrong and how you can fix things together.

 ## Tips

-* Try to create situations that are fun and engaging for the learner
+* Try to create situations that are fun and engaging for the learner.
-* In situations where the learner does not recognize the missed or misplaced step, perform the activity again in the correct order slowly and explain the correct sequence of actions and events
+* In situations where the learner does not recognize the missed or misplaced step, perform the activity again in the correct order slowly and explain the correct sequence of actions and events.

 ## Skill Development